DoJoMi/init.kickstart-virt/README.md

 ```
+#can changed to standard bridge inside the .cfg files
+--network bridge=kvm
+to
---network bridge=kvm \ can changed to standard --network bridge=virbr0 \
+--network bridge=virbr0 \

-if nothing is defined default address {virbr0 --> 192.168.122.*}
+if nothing is defined, the default address will be configured virbr0 --> 192.168.122.*
 ```

 **installation**